 It teaches faith in God the Father, and in his Son, Jesus Christ, and in the operation of the Holy Spirit.
-It teaches repentance from all sin and baptism by immersion for the remission of sin, by a minister authorized of God, as necessary steps to bring men into acceptance with God.
-It promises the baptism of the Holy Ghost to those who obey.
-The ordinance of laying on of hands is taught for the giving of the Holy Ghost, healing the sick, and ordination to the ministry.
-The second coming of Christ to reign on the earth for a thousand years, the resurrection of the righteous at his coming to live with him; resurrection of the wicked at the end of the thousand years, the judgment of all men and the giving of reward or punishment according to their works. are strongly held.
-It teaches the gathering of Israel from their dispersion and their conversion to Christ in the last day.
-In other matters besides these there is a perfect harmony existing between this book and the Bible, and one who believes the latter can not consistently reject the principles of the former.
-Hence from a doctrinal viewpoint it is worthy of acceptance.

-4. ITS HISTORY IS IN HARMONY WITH THE HISTORY AND PROPHECIES OF THE BIBLE
+It teaches repentance from all sin and baptism by immersion for the remission of sin by a minister authorized of God, as necessary steps to bring men into acceptance with God.
+It promises the baptism of the Holy Ghost to them who obey.
+The ordinance of laying on of hands is taught for the giving of the Holy Ghost, healing the sick and ordination to the ministry.
+The second coming of Christ to reign on the earth for a thousand years, the resurrection of the righteous at his coming to live with him; resurrection of the wicked at the end of the thousand years, the judgment of all men and the giving of reward or punishment according to their works are strongly held.
+It teaches the gathering of Israel from their dispersion and their conversion to Christ in the last days.
+In other matters besides these, I find a perfect harmony existing between this book and the Bible, and as I believe the latter book, I cannot reject its principles when found in the former.
+Hence from a doctrinal view point I cannot but accept the Book of Mormon.
+4. BECAUSE ITS HISTORY IS IN HARMONY WITH THE HISTORY AND PROPHECIES OF THE BIBLE.

-A Nation From Babel
+(a) A Nation From Babel.

-The book gives the history of a nation which had its beginning in a colony which came from Babel at the time of the confusion of tongues.
-The Bible says of the people at Babel, "So the Lord scattered them abroad from thence upon the face of all the earth."
+The book gives the history of a nation who came as a colony from the confusion of tongues at Babel.
+The Bible says of those people "So the Lord scattered them abroad from thence upon the face of all the earth."
 (Gen. 11:8).
 This being true, a part of those people must have come to America, which the Book of Mormon affirms.

-A Nation of Israelites
+(b) A Nation of Israelites.

 The book tells of a second colony of Israelites which came from Jerusalem about 600 B. C., and grew to be a great nation.
-The Bible says, that Israel would "spread abroad to the west and to the east, and to the north, and to the south."
-(Gen. 28:14).
-"And the Lord shall scatter thee [Israel] among all people, from the one end of the earth even unto the other."
+The Bible says: that Israel would "spread abroad to the west and to the east, and to the north, and to the south."
+(Gen. 28: 14).
+"And the Lord shall scatter thes [Israel among all people, from the one end of the earth even unto the other."
 (Deut.
 28:64).
-"My sheep [Israel-see verse two] wandered through all the mountains and upon every high hill: yea, my flock was scattered upon all the face of the earth, and none did search or seek after them."
+"My sheep [Israel see verse two] wandered through all the mountains and upon every high hill: yea, my flock was soattered upon all the face of the earth, and none did search or seek after them."
 (Ezek.
 34:6).

 The book says that the founder of this nation was of the lineage of Joseph who was sold into Egypt.
-The Bible says that "Joseph is a fruitful bough by a well whose branches run over the wall" and that his promised inheritance should reach unto the utmost bound of the everlasting hills."
+The Bible says that "Joseph is a fruitful bough by a well whose branches run over the wall"

+and that his promised inheritance should reach "unto the utmost bound of the everlasting hills."
 (Gen. 49:22, 26).
 The history of one confirms the prophecy of the other.